 Gi-hun snatches the card and phones the number shortly before boarding the plane, telling the person who answers that he’ll find them down.
 This calls for season 2, right?
 Even if the director does not appear to be in a rush.

 But there are some great expectations that the brothers could return in season 2.
-Jun-ho was hit in the shoulder by a bullet before falling off a cliff into the water.
-So, he might not be dead, even though he doesn’t seem to have told his colleagues cops about the game’s masterminds because the game is still going on.
+A bullet hit Jun-ho in the shoulder before falling off a cliff into the water.
+So, he might not be dead, even though he doesn’t seem to have told his colleague’s cops about the game’s masterminds because the game is still going on.
 It wouldn’t be the show’s only death impersonation.
 Exciting!

-Also, let’s not forget another blockbuster “Money Heist”.
-Money heist’s season 5 has already broken the records, read the article for further updates about the season here.
+Also, let’s not forget another blockbuster, “Money Heist.”
+Money Heist’s season 5 has already broken records.
+Read the article for further updates about the season here.

-The Cast and Character in this Wild-deadly Game
+The Cast and Characters in this Wild-deadly Game